jerkerdelsing/air/vision.md

 # AIR Vision

-This file lists the currently ratified non-specific goals regarding the shape and utility of AIR.
+This file lists the currently ratified non-measurable goals regarding the shape and utility of AIR.

 |   # | Description |
 |----:|:------------|